 DSIG: California Dream Act Service Incentive Grant Program

-The California Dream Act Service Incentive Grant Program (DSIG) encourages California Dream Act Application (CADAA) students with a Cal Grant B award to perform community or volunteer service.
-The California Student Aid Commission (CSAC) will award up to $3,000 per academic year (up to $1,500 per semester or up to $1,000 per quarter) to 2,500 eligible students.
-The grant will be available to the student for up to 8 semesters or up to 12 quarters while they have an active Cal Grant B award.
-Students must also meet Satisfactory Academic Progress and complete any necessary verification for their Cal Grant B award.
+The California Dream Act Service Incentive Grant Program (DSIG) encourages California Dream Act Applicant (CADAA) Students with 1) a Cal Grant A award that met Cal Grant B eligibility or 2) a Cal Grant B award to perform community or volunteer service.
+The California Student Aid Commission (CSAC) will award up to $4,500 per academic year (up to $2,250 per semester) to 1,667 eligible students.
+The grant will be available to the student for up to 8 semesters while they have an active Cal Grant A or B award.
+Students must also meet Satisfactory Academic Progress and complete any necessary verification for their Cal Grant award.

 Eligible students must apply annually, attend a qualifying institution, have sufficient unmet financial need, and complete community or volunteer service hours in that academic year.
 Students shall perform at least 150 hours per semester or 100 hours per quarter of community or volunteer service.
 Students can volunteer with any of the organization(s) on the List of Service Organizations or with any organization not on the list if it meets the criteria for a qualifying service organization.
 Organizations not on the List of Service Organizations, can complete and submit the Service Organization Registration form found on the DSIG Forms webpage.

 Schedule an appointment if you are interested in participating in the DSIG program at Miramar College!